Patrick Mahomes wins 2nd MVP award ahead of Super Bowl

 The Chiefs lost the AFC championship game that season but Mahomes led them to a Super Bowl victory over San Francisco the following season.

-The New York Giants’ rookie coach won the AP Coach of the Year honors after leading the team to its first playoff appearance in six years.
+In the second-closest race Thursday, Brian Daboll won AP Coach of the Year after leading the New York Giants to their first playoff appearance in six years.

-Daboll received 16 first-place votes to outpace 49ers coach Kyle Shanahan, who got 12.
-Daboll totaled 123 points to Shanahan’s 100 in the closest race of all the 2022 AP NFL awards.
+Daboll received 16 first-place votes and 123 total points to outpace 49ers coach Kyle Shanahan, who got 12 votes for first and 100 points.

 Jaguars coach Doug Pederson finished third with 75 points, including five first-place votes.